golemfactory/clay/README.md

 tasks and compute nodes that perform computations (in the actual implementation nodes may switch between both roles).

+Set environment variable "GOLEM" to "golem/poc/golemPy"

-To start application got to poc/golemPy/examples/gnr and run admMain.py.
+To start application go to poc/golemPy/examples/gnr and run admMain.py.